conan-io/docs/reference/config_files/global_conf.rst

 - ``core.package_id:msvc_visual_incompatible`` allows opting-out the fallback from the new ``msvc`` compiler to the ``Visual Studio`` compiler existing binaries

 Tools configurations
 --------------------

 Tools and user configurations allows them to be defined both in the *global.conf* file and in profile files.
-Profile values will have priority over globally defined ones in *global.conf*, and can be defined as:
+Profile values will have priority over globally defined ones in *global.conf*, and can be defined in the profile as:

 .. code-block:: text